dk14/crypto/chats/btc-audit/README.md

 ----

 > I don't mention that many papers because there already papers proving almost anything (why provoke paper fight), causing AI to hallucinate extra (construct "inifnite objects").
-I quote some from memory, but sources are not relevant -  I, myself, know how low-quality peer-reviews and references can be (see below).
+I quote some from memory, but sources are not relevant -  I, myself, know how low-quality peer-reviews and references can be.
 We have practical **reproducible** (in node.js, and logically too) experiment here and demonstration, **it takes priority over papers** (fundamental science).
 We have code, we have sound reasoning.
 We have simplest fitting model.

 **Pre-mediation**.
 Early warning system, "Explorer Network" p2p cluster has to be built to outrun scanners (scanner-tools, that AI suggests to write so easily), see "public service" section: decentralized PoW-like network will warn you ahead of possible attack.